accordproject/techdocs/docs/accordproject-concepts.md

 ### Ergo

-Ergo is the programming language which is used to capture the contractual logic in Accord Project templates.
-Ergo is specifically designed for legal agreements.
-Since it is important that a developer and a lawyer can together agree that clauses in a computable legal contract have the same semantics as the equivalent computer code, Ergo is intended to be accessible to lawyers who create the corresponding prose for those computable legal contracts.
+Ergo is the programming language which is used to capture the contractual logic in templates.
+Ergo is specifically designed for legal agreements, and is intended to be accessible for those creating the corresponding prose for those computable legal contracts.
+Ergo expressions can be embedded in the marked-up text for a template.

 _More information about Ergo can be found in the [Ergo Logic](logic-ergo) Section of this documentation._

 ## What next?

-Try Accord Project for yourself, either [online](tutorial-latedelivery), using template studio, or by [installing Cicero](started-installation).
+Try building smart legal contract templates for yourself, either [online](tutorial-latedelivery), using Template Studio, or by [installing Cicero](started-installation).

 Find links to [sample templates](started-resources) and other resources in the rest of this documentation.